radian-software/prescient.el/README.md

 candidate, a regexp, or an initialism (e.g. `ffap` matches `find-file-at-point`, and so does `fa`).
 The last few candidates you selected are displayed first, followed by the most frequently selected ones, and then the remaining candidates are sorted by length.
+If you don't like the algorithm used for filtering, you can choose a different one by customizing `prescient-filter-method`.

 ## Configuration